dmatthewsbnd251/Inventory_Manager/README.md

 Inventory Manager removes this manual step by taking cues from the the source application, and based on a rule format file, automatically ensures assets are properly configured in the target application.

+# Installation

+    pip -r install requirements.txt

-# Implementations
+# Implementation

 - Asset sources and targets must follow the abstract classes defined, and implement the APIs of source and target applications
 - Rules files created

-# Installation

-    pip -r install requirements.txt

 # Usage